m-dadej/MarSwitching.jl/docs/src/man/examples/example_spx.md

 ```
 ![Plot](my_assets/spx_exp_dur.svg)

-Similarily, the plot of expected duration shows that predominantly, markets are expected to stay in the calm regime.
+Since the transition matrix is time-varying, its expected duration is as well.
+Similarily, the plot shows that predominantly, markets are expected to stay in the calm regime.

-Having already modelled the data generating process of stock market returns, we can also use it for risk management.
-Function `generate_msm` thanks to Julia's multi-threading, is able to work either with provided parameters of Markov Switching model or from already estimated model.
+Having already found a decent model for the data generating process of the stock market returns, we can also use it for risk management.
+Function `generate_msm` thanks to Julia's multi-threading, is able to work either with provided parameters of Markov Switching model or from already estimated one.
 We will use this function for Monte carlo simulation that will allow us to calculate 1% Value-at-Risk (VaR) of S&P500 index.

 ```jldoctest spx
 println("model VaR: ", round(quantile((generate_msm(model, 5000)[1] .+ μ_spx ) .* σ_spx, 0.01), digits=4))